 I have a mobile trolley.
 There is no rattle and clink of pill bottles and medications, but it is stacked with colours, textures, sounds and smells.
 It is a vehicle of motivation, inspiration and hope.

-The programs are grounded in extensive research on art and dementia, but can be adapted to accommodate a broad range of healthcare issues and community requirements.
+The programs are grounded in extensive research on art and dementia, but can be adapted to suit a broad range of cognitive and physical abilities.

 These professionally designed programs go beyond the typical art and craft activities offered in community settings.
 They provide quality materials and challenging activities appropriate for the relevant cognitive and physical capabilities of the individual or group.
-This allows exciting opportunities for learning new life skills.
+This opens the door to exciting opportunities for learning new life skills and cultivating personal growth.

-Disadvantaged and minority groups especially benefit from the social interaction, connection and communication.
-This often encourages a sense of belonging and purpose.
+The disadvantaged and vulnerable especially benefit from the social interaction, connection and communication, which encourages a sense of belonging and purpose.

 My research found the carefully constructed activities, which explored self-discovery and self-expression, fostered self-esteem, self-confidence and self-acknowledgement.

-The programs are designed for enjoyment, pleasure and inclusiveness, but have the potential to empower the individual with autonomy and voice - which ultimately leads to the emotional health and wellbeing of individuals.
+The programs are designed for enjoyment, pleasure and inclusiveness and have the potential to empower the individual with autonomy and voice - which ultimately leads to their emotional health and wellbeing.

 If you are wanting to implement an arts program to promote wellbeing in your nursing home, school or workplace, I'd love to discuss your idea.